A sweet new book ‘East London: An Opinionated Guide’ brings together some of the coolest places in east London. Here are five of our favourites…

 1. Choosing Keeping, 128 Columbia Road

 Situated on one of East London’s most pictureseque streets, Choosing Keeping harks back to an era of pernmanship and letterheads, of marbled writing supplies, Japanese mechanical pencils, organte wrapping paper, elegant notebooks, dainty pots of colourful ink and heirloom scissors – all placed as diligently as the dot on a calligrapher’s letter i.
 This is stationery almost too precious to be used.
 (Almost.)
+(See our guide to the best stationery shops in London.)

 2. Uchi, 144 Clarence Road

-You’d never expect to find this Japanese culinary delight hidden on a residential backstreet in Clapton.
+You’d never expect to find this brilliant Japanese restaurant delight hidden on a residential backstreet in Clapton.
 Even so, a free table at Uchi is a precious thing.
 Everything about this restaurant is satisfying, from the handsome crockery and careful presentation to the rotating board of specials – fingers crossed it features the black rice veg tempura roll on your visit.

 3. Dalston Eastern Curve Garden, 13 Dalston Lane